Pediatric Fatty Liver Clinic

 • Thyroid issues

-• Magnetic resonance imaging (MRI): This test doesn’t use radiation and can pick up even small signs of scarring.
+If your child is at risk for scarring of the liver, we further evaluate this risk with magnetic resonance imaging (MRI).
+This test doesn’t use radiation and can pick up even small signs of liver scarring.

-If your child has scarring, we may perform a liver biopsy.
-During a biopsy, we’ll insert a small needle into your child’s liver to remove a tiny sample of the tissue for testing.
+When both imaging tests are suggestive of liver scarring, we may perform a liver biopsy.
+During a biopsy, your child will be completely asleep.
+We’ll insert a small needle into your child’s liver to remove a tiny sample of the tissue for testing.

 We’ll follow up with you and your child regularly.
 This will give you a chance to ask questions and get support.
 Steps we will recommend for your child typically include: